faiisll/expensetrackerapp-react-tailwind/README.md

 # Expense Tracker App with React and Tailwind
-This app is just a study case for me to implement React and tailwind.
+This app is just a study case for me to implement React and tailwind.\
-This app use local storage to save income and expese.
+This app use local storage to save income and expese.\
+note : ui isue in form add item, cant hide the radio botton.

 # Getting Started with Create React App